GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

   * The **Counter range** slider has a range between 0 and 1000 but the limit can be changed in the **General** section of the settings under **Maximum traversal count**.

-  * The values under the slider are the current minimum and maximum values of the 2 slider handles.
+  * The values under the slider are the current minimum and maximum values of the 2 slider handles, as well as the average of the traversal counts of each pixel visible in the viewport.

+* The **Counter histogram** above the counter slider shows the distribution of traversal counts in the current viewport.
+The leftmost end of the histogram is 0 and the rightmost end is the maximum slider traversal count set in the settings.
+The histogram lines up with the slider below it, where each vertical slice represents the same traversal count for the slider and the histogram.

 * Clicking on the **Wand icon** will automatically adjust the slider values to the minimum and maximum pixel values visible in the viewport.